-There’s more to savor here than the classic tapas, patatas bravas and paella; the Mediterranean is renowned for being blessed with the freshest and tastiest ingredients, as well as legacies of sublime recipes passed down from generation to generation – fruits of the sea, fruit & vegetables, cheese, and meat; it's foodies' heaven, indeed, eating the produce of the Mediterranean is almost akin to tasting the sun.
+There’s more to savour here than the classic tapas, patatas bravas and paella; the Mediterranean is renowned for being blessed with the freshest and tastiest ingredients, as well as legacies of sublime recipes passed down from generation to generation – fruits of the sea, fruit & vegetables, cheese, and meat; it's foodies' heaven, indeed, eating the produce of the Mediterranean is almost akin to tasting the sun.

 Today, though, we’re going to focus on an old favorite, simple yet delicious, pizza!
 After a day of sight-seeing, enjoying a great free walking tour of Barcelona, or just tanning on the beach, there’s nothing like tucking into the perfect pizza, especially if it’s washed down with a cold beer, before heading out to absorb the nightlife.
 From conceptual to the old tradition, healthy and flavorful, there is plenty of pizzerias to choose from - here’s our pick of the top 5 places for pizza in Barcelona.